 Granted, it’s no real tragedy.
 Nobody died.
 Hopefully not even an unsuspecting coot was trapped as the rusty old vessel burped, clanked and went sliding under, one final short journey to the bottom of Bute East Dock a couple of weeks ago.

 A loss can be most painful when it’s been a day-to-day physical presence for a long period of time.
 It’s why you might grieve more for a pet than a distant relative.
-It might be a stretch to apply this to a non-living, inanimate object.
-But when it’s such a neighbourhood centrepiece, it’s justifiable.The wreck of Eben Haezer was a gently iconic suggestion of history, of a time not all that long ago when Cardiff Bay and its docks formed a busy industrial port.
+It could be a stretch to apply this to an inanimate object but when it’s such a neighbourhood centrepiece, it’s justifiable.The wreck of Eben Haezer was a gently iconic suggestion of history, of a time not all that long ago when Cardiff Bay and its docks formed a busy industrial port.

 Nonetheless, hotel guests might feed the ducks, remark on the quaint old boat, have a drink in the pub and walk into town for a rugby match, or into the Bay for a show.
 The boat had character and was well photographed and written about over the years, not least by me.

 We don’t have too much of a community in this part of the city, holed up in our forgettable identikit, turn of the millennium flats and houses.
 We are a transient mix of people, ages and ethnicities, few of us with much genuine allegiance to this place of inner city suburban limbo.